apache/sling-slingfeature-maven-plugin/README.md

 The merged feature will have the same `groupId`, `artifactId` and `version` as the pom in which the aggregation is configured.
 It will have type `slingfeature` and as classifier the one specified in the configuration.

+Variables and framework properties can be overridden using the `<variables>` and `<fraweworkProperties>` sections.
+If multiple definitions of the same variables are found in the feature that are to be aggregated and the values for these variables are different, they *must* be overridden, otherwise the aggregation will generate an error.

 #### Extension merging